benandlola/Sarver-Project/README.md

+FOR 11/29/23
+- length of replies on comments posts userlist
+- fix header switching bug bug; add info to a footer instead component
+- header space on users click goes nowhere
-- reply to comments
+- profile section to userposts
+- fix folders - make helpers (a lot of functions and html are reused!!)

+FOR 11/30/23
 - add pictures to comments
-- fix folders - make helpers
-- make maxlength html for posts, comments
-- fix header bug; add info to a footer instead component
-- header space on users click goesnowhere
-- profile seection to userposts

 - add better password protection - add the cases in registration
-- get rid of titles; make content have X max length (max_length=1000)
+- localize time zones
 - reset password
-- make comments have X max length (max_length=300)
-- localize time zones

 - following of profiles; show num followers/ following
 - view feed